djalbat/highmark-yapp/README.md

 Highmark with Yapp listings.

-This package augments the HTML created with Highmark with [Yapp listings](https://github.com/djalbat/yapp) listings.
+This package augments the HTML created with Highmark with [Yapp](https://github.com/djalbat/yapp) listings.
 The result is much more pleasing to the eye.
 See the Juxtapose site, for example, which makes use of this package: